The IELTS reading test has 3 sections.

 5. Become familiar with how paraphrasing and synonyms work.

-I advise reading something you find interesting in English , If you just practice IELTS reading texts you will probably get bored very quickly..
-Here is a good online reading website dreamreader.net there are a lot of types of texts such as academic, general, easy, difficult, fun and so on.
+I advise reading something you find interesting in English.
+If you just practice IELTS reading texts you will probably get bored very quickly.

-Check out our Facebook page for updates and articles.
+Check out the Facebook page for updates and articles.